Kindly tell us about yourself and your work

 Where did your passion for feminist leadership stem from?

-What adversities have you faced during your journey, how have you conquered them?
+What challenges have you faced during your journey, and how have you conquered them?

-Many would regard you as a resilient African feminist who has immensely contributed to the advancement of young women’s rights.
-How have you managed to maintain this brand and what is your advice to young women aspiring to lead?
+Many would regard you as a resilient African feminist who has immensely contributed to advancing young women’s rights.
+How have you maintained this brand, and what is your advice to young women aspiring to lead?